byDagor/Dagor-Brushless-Controller/README.md

 Navigate to this directory and replace the file with [this](Dependencies/mcpwm.h).

-### 2.4 Running the position control example
+### 2.4 Running the firmware
-Download the [position control example code](D021F010/D021F010.ino) and open it on your Arduino IDE; there are a few parameters that you might have to tweak.
-I really recommend reading the [SimpleFOC](https://docs.simplefoc.com/) documentation.
+Download the [firmware](D021F022/D021F022.ino) and open it on your Arduino IDE; there are a few parameters that you will have to tweak for your set-up, the main ones are:
+    BLDCMotor motor = BLDCMotor(7); //Write in the parenthesis the number of pole pairs your motor has. driver.voltage_power_supply = 12;   //Voltage of your power source motor.voltage_limit = voltageLimit;   //Voltage limit

+To understand the rest of the parameters I really recommend reading the [SimpleFOC](https://docs.simplefoc.com/) documentation.

 ## 3.0 Firmware Roadmap
 - [ ] Torque control mode